Afghanistan–Pakistan sports rivalries: Football

-The national teams of Pakistan and Afghanistan have competed against each other in association football on six occasions in history; twice in the SAFF Championship and five times in international friendlies.
-Pakistan have dominated the match-ups, winning four of these games, while Afghanistan have won two games.
-Both teams first met at the 1976 Afghanistan Republic Day Festival Cup, where the A team of Afghanistan won by 1–0, with Mohammad Saber Rohparwar scoring the lone goal on a corner kick minutes before game's end.
+The national teams of Pakistan and Afghanistan first met at the 1976 Afghanistan Republic Day Festival Cup, where the A team of Afghanistan won by 1–0, with Mohammad Saber Rohparwar scoring the lone goal on a corner kick minutes before game's end.
 Because of rising tensions between the two countries in the 1970s, Afghan president Mohammad Daoud Khan handed each player 5,000 afghanis as a celebration and gift for their victory.
 Both teams met again at the 1976 Quaid-e-Azam International Tournament the same year where Pakistan avenged by winning by the same score, with forward Afzal Qasim scoring the winning goal in the eighth minute after the kick off.
 A Pakistani selection named Shaheen FC again participated in the Afghan tournament in 1977.

 The ensuing civil war and political instability in Afghanistan prevented the two sides from meeting again until 2003.
-Contests against Pakistan generate much enthusiasm amongst Afghan football fans on account of their mutual relations and have been referred to as a "rivalry", although the interest in Pakistan toward the rivalry in general is more muted.
+Contests against Pakistan generate much enthusiasm amongst football fans on account of their mutual relations and have been referred to as a "rivalry".